We monitor mosquito breeding areas during the summer to look for mosquitoes that carry diseases that can make people sick.

 West Nile virus is spread to humans through the bite of an infected mosquito.
 Mosquitoes get infected with West Nile virus by feeding on infected birds.
 Crows and blue jays are known to get sick and die from West Nile virus.

-Most individual dead birds do not need to be reported or collected, and can be discarded.
+Most dead birds do not need to be reported or collected, and can be thrown away.
 To safely dispose of a dead bird, use gloves or an inverted plastic bag to place the carcass in a garbage bag, which can then be placed in the regular trash.
 Wash your hands with soap and water for at least 20 seconds.
 Dead birds should not be handled with bare hands.